New Brunswick Provincial Nominee Program: Post-Graduate Entrepreneurial Stream

 The Post-Graduate Entrepreneurial Stream (PGES) is an economic immigration option under the New Brunswick Provincial Nominee Program (NBPNP).
-It is open to individuals who have graduated from a recognized university or community college in New Brunswick.
+It is open to individuals who have graduated from a recognized university or the New Brunswick Community College.

 In order to apply for the NBPNP PGES, individuals must first submit an Expression of Interest (EOI) to the New Brunswick Department of Post-Secondary Education, Training and Labour.
 EOIs will be assessed according to the following factors: age, language, education, work experience, the economic benefit of the business in NB and adaptability.
 Candidates selected by the NBPNP will be issued an invitation to apply for a provincial nomination from New Brunswick.

 - Eligibility Requirements for Applicants